 Why You Should Never Eat Raw Crawfish?

 These parasites create cysts in the lungs, causing chronic cough, chest pain, and difficulty breathing.
 Treatment requires specialized anti-parasitic medications and can take months for full recovery.
-No amount of seasoning, marinating, or acid exposure makes raw crawfish safe for consumption.
+No amount of seasoning, marinating, or acid exposure (like citrus) makes raw crawfish safe for consumption.
+The heat of cooking is the only reliable kill step.

 Can You Eat Crawfish When Pregnant?